SalomePlatform/smesh/doc/gui/input/mesh_infos.rst

 For a mesh object, the following information is shown:

 * Name
-* Type: based on geomerty, imported, standalone
+* Type: based on geometry, imported, standalone
 * Shape (if mesh is based on geometry)
 * File (if mesh is imported from the file)
 * Groups